dracoon/dracoon-csharp-sdk/README.md

 ## Copyright and License

-Copyright DRACOON GmbH.
+Copyright ©2021 Dracoon GmbH.
 All rights reserved.

 Licensed under the Apache License, verison 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may optain a copy of the License at